cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 2. YITH WooCommerce Ajax Search in operation displaying WooCommerce search results

 == Changelog ==
+= 1.8.4 - Released on 2 Dec 2020 =
+* New: Support for WooCommerce 4.8
+* Update: Plugin framework

 = 1.8.3 - Released on 3 Nov 2020 =
 * New: Support for Wordpress 5.6